 1. Kyoto, Japan

-They love Western travelers and stop you on the street so they can practice their English with you.
-I was even asked a few times if I could be their pen pal.
+They love Western travelers and stop you on the street so they can practice their English.
+I was even asked a few times by strangers if they could be my pen pal.

 It has so much to offer and Kyoto was by far my favorite city.
-Full of so much old school culture that you don’t see in Tokyo.
+Full of so much old-school culture that you don’t see in Tokyo.

-Japan should also be at the top of the list for any foodie.
+Also, Japan should also be at the top of the list for any foodie.
 Not only do they have amazing fish and sushi, but their ramen is out of this world.

 2. Siem Reap, Cambodia

 To think that it was built back in the 12th century of 5 BC will blow your mind.
 Cambodia has so much to offer besides Angkor Wat and beautiful temples.
 It is a town full of ex-pats, delicious restaurants, and good nightlife.

 Southeast Asia, is cheap, and Siem Reap is probably the cheapest.
-Stayin in 5-star hotels for next to nothing, and enjoy the cheap spa life that South East Asia is so famous for.
+Stay in 5-star hotels for next to nothing, and enjoy the cheap spa life that South East Asia is so famous for.

 3. Chiang Mai, Thailand

 Thailand has so much to offer for solo female travelers besides just sitting on a beach.
 It is cheap, easy to meet people, full of good food, and has plenty of activities to enjoy.

 Be sure to enjoy the busy night markets and stop for a $5 foot massage when you get tired of walking.

-4. Ubud, Bali
+5. Ubud, Bali

 If you are in need of some spiritual healing, there is no place better to do it than Bali.
 Come enjoy the capital of healing in Ubud.
 Made famous by the book Eat, Pray, Love it will not disappoint you.

 It is located inland on the island about a 1-hour drive to the beach, so if you were looking for some beach time in Bali, you won’t find it here.

-5. El Nido, Philippines
+6. El Nido, Philippines

 The Philippines is full of so many good islands and spots to see that it can be a little overwhelming, but there is a reason why El Nido was my favorite.

 If you have the time and enjoy camping I highly recommend taking the slow boat from El Nido to Coron.
 It is great to meet people and you get to camp on uninhabited islands.